 Before coming to Lismore, Amy completed her core years of oncology training at Sydney’s Prince of Wales Hospital, St George Hospital and Sutherland Hospital.
 She completed her undergraduate medical training at the University of Leeds, United Kingdom.

 Amy is enjoying living on the North Coast of NSW and especially likes the relaxed feel and community spirit.

-Consulting days: Tuesday and Thursday 11am until 4pm, Wednesday 2pm until 4pm, and every second Friday 10am until 1pm including monthly outreach clinics in Ballina and Grafton
+Consulting days: Tuesday and Thursday 11am until 5pm, Wednesday 2pm until 5pm, and fortnightly Friday's 10am until 1pm.
+Amy attends monthly outreach clinics in Ballina, Grafton and Maclean

 Dr Joe Gormally